jessepav/lacygoill-wiki-backup/python/Glossary.md

 The `get()` method returns `None` when you ask for the value associated to a key in a dictionary from which the key is absent.

+A user-defined function returns `None`,  unless it contains a `return` statement which returns another value.

+---

+In a boolean context, you probably want to avoid `None`.

+If you don't, it will evaluate to `False`, but it doesn't mean the same thing:

+   - `None` means that we don't have any information ("I don't know")
+   - `False` means that we *do* have an information: it's false (whatever "it" is)

+If you need to  test an expression which can evaluate to  `None`, you might want to handle the latter as a special case before.

 ##
 # o